The SerolyzeR package provides for two reports: - plate

 create all necessary directories (including parent directories) if they

 do not exist.
-If it equals to NULL
+If it equals to NULL the current working

 directory will be used.
 Default is ‘reports’.To present this functionality, we use a sample dataset from the Covid